faisalshk/Instagram-clone-react/README.md

 # Installation

-(This is for Quick installation without build the project from scratch): git clone https://github.com/your-username/instagram-clone.git , cd instagram-clone , npm install ,
+(This is for Quick installation without building the project from scratch): git clone https://github.com/your-username/instagram-clone.git , cd instagram-clone , npm install ,